YutaFujii0/STTInput/README.md

 ## Usage

-1. Start typing in any application
-2. A microphone button will appear near your cursor
+1. Place your cursor where you want to insert text
-3. Click the mic button to start recording
+2. Press the **Command key three times quickly** (⌘⌘⌘) to start recording
-4. Speak your text
+3. Speak your text
+4. Press the **Command key twice quickly** (⌘⌘) to stop recording
-5. Click the stop button or wait for auto-stop (120 seconds max)
+   - Or click the stop button in the top-right corner
+   - Or wait for auto-stop (120 seconds max)
-6. The transcribed text will be inserted at your cursor position
+5. The transcribed text will be inserted at your cursor position

+**Key Controls**:
+- **⌘⌘⌘** (triple Cmd): Start recording
+- **⌘⌘** (double Cmd): Stop recording

+**Note**: The keyboard triggers work from anywhere in macOS, ensuring reliable text insertion at your current cursor position without losing focus.

 ## Building from Xcode